gemma-butcher/ms4/TESTING.md

 ### JS Hint

   * All JavaScript code was put though [JS Hint](https://jshint.com/)
-  * After this all JS scripts have been moved to seperate JS files instead of at the bottom of the html files.
-See the [development](DEVELOPMENT.md) file for more detailed information.
+  * See the [development](DEVELOPMENT.md) file for more detailed information.

 ### Summary

- * JS scripts moved to seperate files where appropriate after testing.
+ * JS scripts all pass criteria with the exception of JS Hint not being able to factor in the jinja templating for python django framework and packages used for this project.

 ------